mlegenhausen/grunt-ng-constant/README.md

 Default value: `{}`
 Optional

 An object that gets automatically merged in all target `constants` definitions.
-When you use the multiple module option it gets merged in the first `constants` definition.
+When you use the multiple module option, it gets merged into _only_ the first `constants` definition by default.
 This option should be used when you need a global `constants` definition for all your targets.

+#### options.includeGlobalConstants
+Type: `Boolean`
+Default value: `false`
+Optional

+A boolean that can be set on a specific module to indicate that global constants should be included in the module.
+Must be assigned on a per-module basis.

 #### options.coffee
 Type: `Boolean`